 The Invitational Masters Angling Tournament is open only to anglers who have been approved by the Membership Committee.
 Anglers desiring to enter the tournament must be sponsored by a current or past participant and seconded by two additional current or past

 The limited number of world class boats and crews necessitates restricting the number of anglers in the tournament.
-Applications will be accepted from all anglers who qualify under existing “Priority Guidelines” until October 1, 2013.
+Applications will be accepted from all anglers who qualify under existing “Priority Guidelines” until December 1, 2019..
 After that date, anglers will be accepted based on the postmark date of their application, up to the maximum number deemed desirable by the Committee

-I B. There will be a meeting for all anglers who are fishing the tournament for the first time, at a time and place to be announced by the Board of Directors, January 20th .
+I B. There will be a meeting for all anglers who are fishing the tournament for the first time at 3:00pm on March 30th at the Los Suenos Marina Lanterna Lounge.
 The purpose of the meeting is to thoroughly review the tournament rules.
 Freshmen anglers are urged to

-I C. All anglers, including freshmen, will meet at a time and place to be announced by the Committee January 20th for a review of the rules and to draw boat assignments.
+I C. All anglers, including freshmen, will meet at 4:00 pm at Los Suenos Marina, Lanterna Lounge on March 30th. for a review of the rules and to draw boat assignments.
 Attendance at this meeting is mandatory; anglers not in attendance without a committee

 I D. The boat draw insures that no angler fishes the same boat or with the same fellow angler more than one day.
 The Committee reserves the right to alter the draw slightly to

 for the anglers and their wives or a guest.
 Tipping of the crew is prohibited, and anyone discovered tipping will be disqualified.

 I F. Coaching of the anglers by the crew, or favoritism shown one angler over another, are violations of the rules.
 Crew members may call out the location of a fish in the bait spread, but delivering specific instruction on what the angler should do with his tackle or bait is prohibited.

-I. Anglers should be prepared to board their boat one and one half hours prior to the commencement of fishing time.
+I I. Anglers should be prepared to board their boat two and one half hours prior to the commencement of fishing time.
 Boats will not be held for a tardy angler after two hours

 I J. Consumption of hard liquor during tournament hours is prohibited.